mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

       ...         self.tlen += x.shape[0]

-  Note that ``train`` method can have further arguments, which might be useful to implement algorithms that require supervised learning.
+  Note that the ``train`` method can have further arguments, which might be useful to implement algorithms that require supervised learning.
   For example, if you want to define a node that performs some form of classification you can define a ``_train(self, data, labels)``